About Dr Kate Grandjouan

 Dr Kate Grandjouan's Research

 At Northeastern London we teach art history as an inter-disciplinary subject.
-We sit within the Humanities so we work closely with colleagues in English, Philosophy and History, but we also collaborate with faculty teaching Architecture and Design.
-Our teaching groups are small and this makes learning art history conversational.
+We sit within the Humanities so we work closely with colleagues in English, Philosophy and History, but we also collaborate with faculty teaching Architecture and Design and Digital Cultures.
+Our teaching groups are small and we use our central location to offer students hands-on learning experiences, working with and alongside professionals in London’s art world.
 Like many others, I am convinced that teaching art history facilitates empathy in that it can give us the ability to understand each other better.

 Dr Kate Grandjouan's Teaching